supercollider/supercollider/README_OS_X.md

     `-DCMAKE_OSX_ARCHITECTURES='i386;x86_64'`

+  * Normally, homebrew installations of libsndfile are detected automatically.
+To link to a non-standard version of libsndfile, you can use.
+This is also necessary if for some (rare) reason your libsndfile install is not in /usr/local/include|lib:

+    `-DSNDFILE_INCLUDE_DIR='/path/to/libsndfile/include'`
+    `-DSNDFILE_LIBRARY='/path/to/libsndfile/lib/libreadline.dylib'`

-  * Normally, homebrew installations of readline are detected automatically, and building with
-    readline is only required if you plan to use SuperCollider from the terminal.
-To link to a
-    non-standard version of readline, you can use:
+  * Normally, homebrew installations of readline are detected automatically, and building with readline is only required if you plan to use SuperCollider from the terminal.
+To link to a non-standard version of readline, you can use:

     `-DREADLINE_INCLUDE_DIR='/path/to/readline/include'`